bythebug/Real-Time-Distributed-Log-Processing-System/misc/Usage Example Notes.md

 ## 🚦 Imagine This Real-Life Example

-(this file is gpt generated for users understanding).

 Let’s say you run a **website** or **app** — like a shopping site.

 Every second, **lots of things happen**: